emayer7139/FileSentry/README.md

 # FileSentry - File Integrity Monitoring Tool

-FileSentry is a lightweight Bash-based tool designed to monitor the integrity of critical system files by comparing their current cryptographic hashes against a previously generated baseline.
-It helps you detect unauthorized modifications, new files, or deletions in monitored directories and can alert you via email if any discrepancies are found.
+FileSentry is a lightweight Bash tool that monitors the integrity of critical system files by comparing their current SHA‑256 hashes with a previously generated baseline.
+It helps you detect unauthorized modifications, new files, or deletions in your monitored directories and can alert you via email when discrepancies are found.

 ---

 ## Features

 - **Baseline Generation:**
-  Generate an initial SHA‑256 hash database for all files in specified directories.
+  Create an initial hash database for all files in specified directories.

 - **Integrity Monitoring:**
   Recursively scans monitored directories and compares current file hashes against the baseline.

 - **Alerting & Logging:**
-  Logs all scan results and discrepancies.
-Sends email alerts when changes are detected.
+  Logs scan results and sends email alerts when changes are detected.

 - **Automation Ready:**
-  Easily schedule periodic scans using systemd timers or cron.
+  Easily schedule periodic scans using systemd timers (or cron).

-- **Configurable:**
-  Customize which directories to monitor and the email address for alerts via a simple `config.ini` file.

 ---

-## Project Structure

-FileSentry/ ├── filesentry.sh # Main script for baseline generation and integrity checking ├── notify.sh # Script to send email alerts via msmtp ├── config.ini # Configuration for monitored directories, email, log file, and baseline file paths ├── baseline.db # Baseline file containing file hashes (auto-created with --init) ├── filesentry.log # Log file for recording scan results and alerts ├── filesentry.service # systemd service unit for automated runs ├── filesentry.timer # systemd timer unit to schedule periodic scans └── README.md # This documentation file

-yaml
-Copy

----

 ## Requirements

-- **Operating System:** Linux (e.g., Kali, Ubuntu, Debian)
+- **OS:** Linux (e.g., Kali, Ubuntu, Debian)
 - **Dependencies:**
-  - Bash
+  - Bash, find, sha256sum
-  - `find`, `sha256sum`
-  - `msmtp` (with a correctly configured `~/.msmtprc`)
+  - msmtp (with your SMTP settings configured in `~/.msmtprc`)
 - **Privileges:**
-  Some directories (like `/etc` or `/var/log`) may require root privileges to read.
-Run the script with appropriate permissions or use sudo for specific commands as needed.
+  Some monitored directories may require root privileges.
+FileSentry uses `sudo` for commands like `arp-scan` and `nmap` when necessary.

 ---